 I was born in England and have spent most of my life living in the country (the North-East/Midlands and London) as well as traveling the world.
 This (hopefully) gives me a great perspective on things visitors should perhaps avoid doing when visiting.

-If you are traveling to London for the first time you may also be wondering how to start planning your visit to make the most of your time in the nation’s capital – find out my tips and top things to know in my “Tips for visitors traveling to London for the first time” – I have actually lived in London so have lots of insider information and experience.
+If you are traveling to London for the first time you may also be wondering how to start planning your visit to make the most of your time in the nation’s capital – find out my tips and top things to know in my “Tips for visitors traveling to London for the first time” – I have actually lived and worked in London so have lots of insider information and experience.

 UK Travel Planning Facebook Group

-Check out my UK Travel Planning Facebook group – come and join us!
+Visiting England for the first time?
+Why not check out my UK Travel Planning Facebook group – come and join us!
 It is a great resource to help plan your UK trip – come and chat, ask questions and find out more about the UK.

 A big no-no in England is to push in.
 We have mastered the art of queuing patiently and expect everyone to follow the rules.
 Join the back of the line and wait!

 If you do accidentally push in chances are no one will directly challenge you but there will be a lot of tutting and stares!!